MotoGP

 Qatar Grand Prix

-MotoGP Qatar 2025 will be held on April 11-13 at the Lusail International Circuit, which opened in 2004.
+MotoGP Qatar 2026 was originally scheduled for April 10–12 at the Lusail International Circuit, which opened in 2004 but was postponed to November 6-8.

-Francesco Bagnaia, riding a Ducati, is the defending champion.
-Jorge Lorenzo, with six wins, is the career leader.
+Marc Marquez, riding a Ducati, is the defending champion.
+Jorge Lorenzo holds the record with six career wins.

 Spanish Grand Prix